UQ-PAC/BASIL/src/test/readme.md

    This also adds a `docker-helper.sh` alias into the current shell session.
    To de-activate this environment, use the same command with `--unset` after "env".

+   The environment can be configured by setting environment variables before running the "env" subcommand.
+See the "Customising Docker behaviour" subsection below.

 3. After setting up the environment, to pull the Docker image [from GHCR](https://github.com/UQ-PAC/BASIL/pkgs/container/basil-tools-docker), run:
    ```bash
    docker-helper.sh pull